 People are living much longer and, as a result, populations are aging.
 During the last 20 years there has been a significant slowdown in economic growth amongst the world’s most advanced economies.
-These two phenomena are directed connected, new research from BI Norwegian Business School and Stern School of Business reveals.

 Professors Espen Henriksen and Thomas F. Cooley found that changing demographics, in particular ageing populations combined with increases in life expectancy, have contributed to falling interest rates and lower output growth across the world’s most advanced economies.